Yarnspirations.com and I are offering you a beginner friendly scarf, hat, and mittens project to make this fall!

 And after you’ve got the scarf and hat under your belt, the pair of mittens will be a breeze!

 The mittens are crocheted in the same manner as the scarf and hat, you’ll only be sewing up one side and leaving an opening for the thumb.
 Then you simply will crochet in the round, with only one decrease (which means skipping a stitch) every time.
 I promise you it is easy.
 I was thrilled to figure it out and have it work up so nicely.

-As I mentioned above, I designed these projects over the summer and needed Annie to be my model for me.
+I designed these projects last summer and needed Annie to be my model for me.
 Unfortunately for her, it was the hottest day of the year!

 She was a trooper!
 We just made it work as best we could and laughed as sweat was pouring down her face.
 She is so much fun to photograph though and always seems to strike the best poses!

 I’m nervous and excited at the same time to launch this program with you all!
 I’m nervous because I don’t want any of you to be afraid of the professionally written pattern.
 When I showed it to Hannah, she thought at first there was no way could she do it, but when I was able to explain to her, and when she watched the videos, she picked it right up after a few tries.